Joy Esther

-Joy Esther (born 14 June 1984) is a French–Spanish actress and singer.
+Joy Esther (born 14 June 1984) is a French-Spanish actress and singer.
+She is mostly known for having played in the musical comedies Belles belles belles and Roméo et Juliette, as well as here roles of Chloé Varenko in the comedy series Nos Chers Voisins and Victoria Vargas in the series Tout pour la lumière.

-Life and career
+Early life and education

 Joy Esther was born in Lyon.
 As a child, she took classes of singing and theatre, in addition to football, athletics and judo.
 She then took classes at the Cours Florent for three years.
-She also took lessons of modern dance and learnt to play guitar as an autodidact.
+She also took lessons of modern dance and learnt to play the guitar and the piano as an autodidact.

+Career

-She started her career at the age of eight appearing in some advertisements like Kodak, working with photographers Jean-Baptiste Mondino and Jean-Paul Goude.
+Esther started her career at the age of eight in modelling and appearing in some advertisements like Les voleurs de couleur of Kodak by photographers Jean-Baptiste Mondino and Jean-Paul Goude.

 From age 11 to 18, she played in a number of films and television films, taking at the same time classes of theater, singing, guitar and piano during her studies.
 She began her acting career in the theater play Poussez pas y aura d'la place by Jean-Yves Brignon.

 At age 19, she had one of the three main roles in the musical comedy Belles belles belles played at the Olympia in Paris for two months.

-In 2006, she played the role of Juliet in the musical comedy Roméo et Juliette, de la Haine à l'Amour for an Asian tour.
+In 2006, she played the role of Juliet in the musical Roméo et Juliette, de la Haine à l'Amour for an Asian tour.
 Over 200 shows were played in Seoul, South Korea and Taipei, Taiwan, following 40 shows in Paris at the Palais des Congrès in 2010.
-From October 2012 to January 2013, the show was played in Japan in Tokyo and Osaka, and later in China in Shanghai.
+From October 2012 to January 2013, the show played in Japan in Tokyo and Osaka, and later in China in Shanghai.

-In the meantime, she continued playing in various series and television films.
-From spring 2012 to June 2017, she portrays Chloé Varenko in the comedy series Nos Chers Voisins broadcast on TF1.
+Esther continued playing in various series and television films.
+From spring 2012 to June 2017, she portrayed Chloé Varenko in the comedy series Nos Chers Voisins broadcast on TF1.

-She was a contestant at the eighth season of Danse avec les stars broadcast on TF1 since 14 October 2017.
-She was eliminated on 2 December 2017 just before the semi-final against Tatiana Silva.
+She was a contestant at the eighth season of Danse avec les stars broadcast on TF1 in October 2017.
+She was eliminated just before the semi-final against Tatiana Silva.

 Personal life

-Joy Esther married in September 2009 French singer Damien Sargue in Las Vegas.
-They separated in late 2010.
+Esther married French singer Damien Sargue, who co-starred with her in Roméo et Juliette, in Las Vegas in September 2009.
+The couple divorced in 2011.

+In October 2022, Esther announced expecting her first child.
+She gave birth to a girl named Nina on 27 November 2022.

+Esther's mother is from the Spanish region of Andalusia.
+Esther speaks fluently French, English, Spanish and Italian.